 Notes: The figure shows responses to a one pp. increase in the expected future agency market share as well as the response to a monetary policy shock.
-Estimates are from local projections-IV regressions instrumenting agency commitments with the narrative policy indicator, see equation (4), and instrumenting the 3 month T-Bill rate with the Romer and Romer (2004) monetary policy shock measure.
+Estimates are from local projections-IV regressions instrumenting agency commitments with the narrative policy indicator, see equation (3), and instrumenting the 3 month T-Bill rate with the Romer and Romer (2004) monetary policy shock measure.
 Finer lines and shaded areas are 95% Newey and West (1987) confidence bands.
 Sample: Jan 1967 to Dec 2006.
 In the middle and right panels, the sample excludes May 1985 to Dec 1986 because of missing data on refinance shares, see data appendix.

-A.4 Impulse Response Analysis: Sensitivity Checks
+A.3 Impulse Response Analysis: Sensitivity Checks

-Omitting the 1977-1982 and NBR-targeting Periods Figure A.7 shows the response to a shock to anticipated agency purchases by one percentage point of trend originations, together with 95% Newey and West (1987) confidence bands.
+Omitting the 1977-1982 and NBR-targeting Periods Figure A.6 shows the response to a shock to anticipated agency purchases by one percentage point of trend originations, together with 95% Newey and West (1987) confidence bands.
 Each figure shows results based on the narrative instrument for two different subsamples.
 The first subsample omits the period of non-borrowed reserves targeting under the Volcker chairmanship of the Federal Reserve from October 1979 to August 1982.
 The second subsample omits the 6 years between 1977 and 1982, which are more broadly characterized by relatively high interest rate volatility.
 Each of the excluded periods contain several sizeable credit policy changes as well as a greater incidence of large monetary policy shocks in the Romer and Romer (2004) measure.
 Their exclusion allow us to verify the role of these parts of the sample for our results regarding the interactions between the two types of policies.
-The results in Figure A.7 are qualitatively very similar to those of the full sample, and in both cases include both significant rise in originations as well as declines in short- and long-term interest rates.
+The results in Figure A.6 are qualitatively very similar to those of the full sample, and in both cases include both a significant rise in originations as well as declines in short- and long-term interest rates.
 Compared to the full sample, the rise in the stock of mortgage debt is, however, no longer evident when we omit the 6 years between 1977 and 1982.

-Post-1982 Sample Figure A.8 shows the response to a shock to anticipated agency purchases based on a shorter sample that starts in October 1982 instead of December 1967.
-The Figure reports results for each of the instruments, as in Figure 10.
+Post-1982 Sample Figure A.7 shows the response to a shock to anticipated agency purchases based on a shorter sample that starts in October 1982 instead of December 1967.
+The Figure reports results for agency purchases instrumented with the narrative instrument, as in Figure 7.
 The October 1982 starting period marks the end of the period of non-borrowed reserves targeting by the Federal Reserve and selects a period of more stable and inflation averse monetary policy.
 Because of the smaller sample, we omit in this case the cyclical controls (personal income and unemployment) to reduce the number parameters to be estimated.
 The results remain qualitatively very similar to those of the full sample, indicating a rise in originations and declines in short- and long-term interest rates.
-Compared to the full sample, the rise in the of stock mortgage debt is smaller and no longer statistically significant in the case of the GSE excess returns instrument.
+Compared to the full sample, the rise in the of stock mortgage debt is slightly smaller.